 Instead of commonplace degrees, minutes and seconds of arc, in cartographic mathematics any angles including latitude and longitude are more usefully measured in radians, since the length of a circular arc — thus distances along a great circle — can be directly calculated by its radius multiplied by the angle in radians.
 E.g., a straight angle of 180° is equivalent to radians; all points at latitudes 60°N and 60°S are units away from the Equator.
 Northern latitudes and eastern longitudes are arbitrarily considered positive angles; e.g., 45°S is expressed as .

-Both forward and inverse mapping require a scaling factor, which determines but must not to be confused with the map's scale or scale factor: while the scaling factor is a single constant, the scale and scale factor unavoidably change depending on location and direction across the map.
+Both forward and inverse mapping require a scaling factor, which determines but must not to be confused with the map's scale: while the former is a single constant, the latter unavoidably changes depending on location and direction across the map.
 Equations included here express the scaling factor with the constant , which is a small non-negative fraction of the Earth's actual radius.